-- 1) Should be able to write code for relevant cryptographic algorithms. - 2) Should be able to write a secure access client for access to a server - 3) Should be able to send and receive secure mails
+1) Should be able to write code for relevant cryptographic algorithms.

+2) Should be able to write a secure access client for access to a server

 To study various aspects of Calculation of blocking probability, stationary probability measures for Ergodic Markov processes.